guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Often the actual question isn’t whether/how we support metadata exchange, but how we would map our metadata model to the 3rd party model.
-All of the metadata entities we have modeled so far are focused around Kylo use cases.

-What is the metadata server?
+What is Kylo's metadata server?
 ----------------------------

-A key part of Kylo's architecture relies on the open-source JBoss ModeShape framework, which allows for dynamic schemas.
-This gives the business the ability to extend entities with business metadata, etc.
+A key part of Kylo's metadata architecture relies on the open-source JBoss ModeShape framework.
+ModeShape is a JCR compliant store.
+Modeshape supports dynamic schemas providing the ability to easily extend Kylo's own data model.

+Some core features:

 -  Dynamic schemas - provide extensible features for extending schema towards custom business metadata in the field